DrWeb ransomware removal instructions

 What is DrWeb?

-DrWeb is a name of a legitimate anti-virus software.
-However, some cyber criminals named their ransomware DrWeb too.
-It is possible that this decision was taken with a purpose to smear the legitimate software's name.
-One way or another, DrWeb ransomware belongs to Dharma's (another program's of this type) family.
-The person who discovered it is Jakub Kroustek.
-Cyber criminals use these programs to generate revenue by encrypting victim's data and forcing them to purchase a decryption tool from them.
-DrWeb renames all encrypted files, it adds the ".drweb" extension to them.
-It also appends filenames with victim's unique ID and developers' email address.
-For example, encrypted "1.jpg" would be renamed to something like "1.jpg.id-1e857d00.[firstname.lastname@example.org].drweb" and so on.
-It creates two ransom notes: one is displayed in a pop-up window and another one ("RETURN FILES.txt") is placed in folders that contain encrypted data.
+DrWeb is the name of legitimate anti-virus software, however, some cyber criminals also name their ransomware 'DrWeb'.
+It is possible that this is done to discredit the name of legitimate software.
+DrWeb ransomware belongs to the Dharma family and was discovered by Jakub Kroustek.
+Cyber criminals use these programs to generate revenue by encrypting victims' data and forcing them to purchase a decryption tool.
+DrWeb renames all encrypted files by adding the ".drweb" extension.
+It also appends filenames with the victim's unique ID and developer's email address.
+For example, "1.jpg" might be renamed to a filename such as "1.jpg.id-1e857d00.[email@example.com].drweb".
+It creates two ransom messages: one is displayed in a pop-up window and the other within a text file called "RETURN FILES.txt", which is placed in all folders that contain encrypted data.

-"RETURN FILES.txt" contains only a couple of emails (email@example.com and firstname.lastname@example.org) that should be used to contact cyber criminals who developed DrWeb ransomware.
-The ransom note in a pop-up window says that victims have 7 days to contact them, after that the decryption keys will be overwritten.
-It means that after 7 days victims will not be able to decrypt their files anymore.
-To receive the cryptocurrency wallet's address, victims have to contact cyber criminals via one of the aforementioned emails and provide the unique ID which is appointed to every victim individually.
-The email can contain one files that DrWeb's developers offer to decrypt for free.
-As stated in the pop-up window, these cyber criminals will send a decryption tool, key and instructions on how to use them as soon as they receive the money (ransom).
-People are encouraged not to try to decrypt files using any other tools and not to rename any of them.
-It is mentioned that such actions might cause permanent data loss or increase the price of a decryption.
-Note, we do not recommend to buy decryption tools from cyber criminals who develop ransomware-type programs.
-They tend to ignore their victims once they receive the money.
-In order to avoid possible financial loss, we recommend to restore files using data backup.
-Most of the times it is the only way to recover files, most ransomware-type programs cause encryptions that are impossible to decrypt without using the right tools.
-Unfortunately, only particular ransomware's developers can provide their victims with them.
+"RETURN FILES.txt" contains just two email addresses (firstname.lastname@example.org and email@example.com), which should supposedly be used to contact cyber criminals, the developers of DrWeb ransomware.
+The ransom message in the pop-up window states that victims have seven days to contact them, after which the decryption keys are overwritten.
+Therefore, after seven days, victims will be unable to decrypt their files.
+To receive the cryptocurrency wallet address, victims must contact cyber criminals via one of the aforementioned email addresses and provide the unique ID, which is appointed to each victim individually.
+The email can contain one file, which DrWeb developers offer to decrypt free of charge.
+The pop-up window states that these cyber criminals will send a decryption tool and key, and instructions about how to use them as soon as they receive the ransom payment.
+People are encouraged not to try to decrypt files using any other tools and not to rename any.
+It is stated that such actions might cause permanent data loss or increase the cost of a decryption.
+We advise that you do not purchase decryption tools from cyber criminals who develop ransomware-type programs.
+They often ignore victims once they receive payment.
+To avoid possible financial loss, we recommend that you restore files using data backups.
+This is usually the only way to recover files, since most ransomware-type programs cause encryptions that are impossible to decrypt without using the correct tools.
+Unfortunately, only the ransomware developers hold these tools.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-DrWeb is similar to other programs of this type, such as Qbtex, yG, and Codnat and many more.
-Most of the times they share two main similarities: they are designed to prevent victims from accessing their data by encrypting it and to keep that way unless a ransom is paid.
-Main differences usually are cryptography algorithm used for encryption and the price of a decryption tool/key.
-If a ransomware-type program is not in a development state and does not have any bugs, flaws, then it is very likely that it will be impossible to decrypt its encryption without using the right tool.
-Typically, cyber criminals (ransomware developers) are the only ones who have it.
-That is why we recommend to have a data backup created and to store it on unplugged storage device or remove server like Cloud.
+DrWeb is similar to other programs of this type such as Qbtex, yG, and Codnat, and many more.
+They share two main similarities: 1) they prevent victims from accessing data by encryption, and; 2) they keep it in that state unless a ransom is paid.
+Main differences are commonly cryptography algorithm used for encryption and cost of decryption tool/key.
+Unless the ransomware-type program is in development or has bugs/flaws, it is virtually impossible to decrypt files without using the correct tool.
+Only cyber criminals (ransomware developers) have the tools required.
+Therefore, we recommend that you maintain backups and store them on an unplugged storage device or remove server such as Cloud.

 How did ransomware infect my computer?